vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

         \( (,name ,makeNodeCall) ));
 ```

-Finally, in `symBinTree` we return a `sym` form which contains all the generated entries.
+Finally, in `symBinTree` return a `sym` form which contains all the generated entries.

 ```
 mac symBinTree (name tree) {